Dentists Don’t Use Novocain Anymore

 Switching to Lidocain

-Lidocain the same way that Novocain does: it’s a nerve blocker.
+Lidocain the same way that Novocain does.
+It’s a nerve blocker.
 When lidocain enters nerve cells, it prevents them from sending pain messages to each other, therefore the feeling of pain can never reach your brain.
 Think of it like an email spam blocker.
 The spam keeps being sent, but it never reaches your inbox so you never see it or experience it.

 Local anesthetics like lidocain are usually used in restorative dental procedures, such as crowns or root canals.
 They are also used in combination with nitrous oxide (laughing gas) or general anesthesia in more complex procedures such as surgical extractions and placing dental implants.